samuraisam/readdit/readme.md

 It is licensed under the Apache Software License Version 2.0.

 I am accepting pull requests.
-If the client ever comes to a complete state I will releaes it for free on the App Store under the AlterTap account.
+If the client ever comes to a complete state I will release it for free on the App Store under the AlterTap account.
 No profits will be made by me.
 This is entirely a community effort.

 Building it: